APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

     - What methodologies are there for any processing (slight processing I believe, prior to CIUS processing.
 They fill in data for years considered "incomplete" by some number of months)
     - SRS and NIBRS switch (take this from CRO)
         - Hierarchy rule
-        - Reporting issues continue to affect data integrity, in which years after 2021 did they continue to accept SRS? (and from who? states that are uncertified?)
+        - Reporting issues continue to affect data integrity, in which years after 2021 did they continue to accept SRS?
             - CRO says 2022 and 2023
             - JAG report says some states could not accept SRS after state-level switch (Georgia)
-        - What does the "switch" entail?
-Once a state is certified is no more SRS data coming in from that state?
-And only in the 60/40 breakdown are they interacting with SRS agencies?
             - No way of knowing.
-It can only be assumed, given the population coverage data in the CIUS spreadsheets that they continued to accept SRS submissions for national and state-level totals.
+It can only be assumed, given the population coverage data in the CIUS spreadsheets that they continued to accept SRS submissions where available for national and state-level totals.
 - What is JAG
     - What is it used for
     - Methods